emuehlstein/dmrconfig_dm32/dm32_reference/read_connection.md

 # DM-32UV read connection and memory fetch protocol

-This document summarizes the observed serial protocol used by the Baofeng DM‑32UV CPS during a “read from radio,” and correlates it with memory regions that contain Channels, Zones, Contacts (Talkgroups), RX Groups, Scan Lists, and other labels.
+This document summarizes the observed serial protocol used by the Baofeng DM‑32UV CPS during a "read from radio," and correlates it with memory regions that contain Channels, Zones, Contacts (Talkgroups), RX Groups, Scan Lists, and other labels.

+Based on detailed analysis by @infamy in [qdmr issue #577](https://github.com/hmatuschek/qdmr/issues/577), this document now includes the complete memory discovery process used by the CPS to map the radio's dynamic memory layout.

 ## Table of contents